top of page

 In Her Own Words

 Hello everyone, my name is Stephanie Maldonado.
-I was born and raised in Aurora, Colorado, with my five siblings by my mother and grandma.
-I am a middle child, which I love because it gives me the flexibility to learn from my older sibling's examples and create a new one for my younger siblings.
+I was born and raised by my mother and grandma in Aurora, Colorado, and have five siblings.
+I am a middle child, which I love because it gives me the flexibility to learn from my older siblings' examples while creating new ones for my younger siblings.

-AO: How did you first feel when you first got accepted into Access Opportunity?
+AO: How did you feel when you first got accepted into Access Opportunity?

-Stephanie: When I first got accepted into the access opportunity program, I had just gotten out of soccer practice.
-It was during Covid and I was walking with my best friend Millia, who also got into the program.
-We were walking and talking about how hard practice had just been as our first game was coming up soon and we were both really nervous because the previous soccer our whole season had been canceled.
-We had both gotten in our cars and gone separate ways when my phone dinged, I looked down at it seeing the notification but didn't want to open it.
-I was absolutely positive that I had not gotten in.
-For a few moments I sat in silence, the atmosphere around me was loud as my mom and sister joked around.
-I felt so embarrassed and awkward in my skin.
-I took a few breaths and opened it.
-When I read the words stunned into silence, the mental prep of a few minutes did not help.
-I could not believe it, my heart was racing, but I was honestly sure I was reading it wrong.
-In that movement, I remember the world felt like it was collapsing and opening all at once.
-Immediately I texted my best friend Millia because I knew she had also applied.
-Safe to say she got in, too. and we both laughed a combination of stress and excitement filled us.
+Stephanie: When I first got accepted into the Access Opportunity program, I had just gotten out of soccer practice.
+It was during Covid and I was walking with my best friend Millia, who also applied for the program.
+We both got into our cars and went our separate ways when my phone dinged.
+I didn't want to open it because I was positive that I had not gotten in.
+For a few moments, I sat in silence, took a few breaths, and opened it.
+When I read the words, I could not believe it.
+I remember the world felt like it was collapsing and opening all at once.
+Immediately, I texted Millia, and she got in, too.
+We both laughed while a combination of stress and excitement filled us.
 It was a special moment that I got to share with one of my favorite people ever.
-After, I kind of just blurted it out to my family because I didn't know what else to do.
 It truly was the moment I started to believe that I could do anything I set my mind to.

 AO: What does it mean to you to be a part of the AO family?

 Stephanie: Before Access Opportunity, I did not think I could go to college.
-It was something I really wanted for myself but it seemed like something I said as a joke.
-I had no confidence in my voice or the power of my words until I applied to AO.
+It was something I really wanted for myself but I had no confidence in my voice or the power of my words until I applied to AO.
 They made me feel cherished and important throughout the whole process.
-Even though I had teachers who were not rooting for me, when I got the interview the warm smiles that I received from the staff made the interview feel more like a chat between people than a panel dissecting me for flaws.
+The warm smiles that I received from the staff made the interview feel more like a chat between people than a panel dissecting me for flaws.

 AO: What does it mean to you to be a first-generation/low-income (FGLI) student?